Prison Workouts: The No Equipment Way to Transform Your Body

 Squatting, lunging, etc.

 Building your legs without weight is harder but it’s not impossible.
+Developing leg strength through bodyweight squats and their variations is essential for targeting your quads, hamstrings, and glutes.
 You just need to be willing to try harder and use some of the variations that go beyond normal squats.
-Squats turn into an endurance challenge early on since two legs are strong together
+Squats turn into an endurance challenge early on since two legs are strong together.
+Prison workouts can also include plyometric movements like jump squats and split squat jumps to add intensity and explosive power to your lower body training.

 You need something harder – you need to use 1 leg!